Syntphony-EVA-unofficial/.github/profile/README.md

 ## Hi there 👋

-This is the UNOFFICIAL NTT DATA Syntphony Conversational AI Hub 👋 If you find a bug to fix or a problem in the documentations, please report it.
-You can reach me at jalviare@nttdata.com
+This is the UNOFFICIAL NTT DATA Syntphony Conversational AI Hub 👋 If you find a bug to fix or a problem in the documentations, please report it. **You can reach me at jorge.alviarezgomez@nttdata.com**

 ## About this collection of repositories 🙋‍♀️
 The goal is to provide with connectors, webhooks, extensions and tutorials to enhance the capabilities of Virtual Agents build with *NTT DATA Syntphony Conversational Experience*, also known as *Eva*.